mrvivekkumar7171/nyc-taxi-trip-duration-prediction/README.md

     Pull latest images on EC2
     Delete Previous Container
-    Run/Deploy Docker Image to serve users via the app.py
+    Run/Deploy Docker Image to serve users via the app.py Once the you receive the below message from the runner in the terminal after the ci/cd successful run 2025-04-17 18:19:19Z: Running job: Continuous-Deployment
+        2025-04-17 18:20:03Z: Job Continuous-Deployment completed with result: Succeeded We can close the runner to listen using
+        Ctrl + C

+    To check the runner services
+        docker ps
+    To verify the error on running docker docker attach trip-duration (trip-duration is the github repo name)

 NOTE: To successfully run the CD, the self-hosted runner must be active/idle.